melexis/traceability-viewer/README.md

 docker compose up --build --remove-orphans
 ```

-## Configuration

-The configuration takes the form of a YAML file.
-The [config.yml](config.yml) is an example that requires modification.

-### traceability_export
+### JSON Data

-> [!IMPORTANT]
-> `traceability_export` is a required configuration parameter.
+The environment variable `JSON_EXPORT` needs to be defined when you want to use the traceability viewer.
 This is the path to the JSON file that contains all the data.
-The items in the JSON file needs to have a name and targets.
+The items in the JSON file needs to have at least a name and targets.

 It should be structured as (this is the minimum required):
 ```